 We have had a wonderful time getting to know your children.
 The children have been busy learning about our Jackson School Tiger Truths of respect, responsibility, and safety; as well as our classroom rules and routines.
 We also have been having a fun time meeting new friends.
 Our color days were very exciting.
-We having been doing lots of activities and learning about school, ourselves, alphabet, and pumpkins.
-Please read 20mins with your child every day.
+We have been doing lots of activities and learning about school, ourselves, alphabet, and pumpkins.
+Please read 20 minutes with your child every day.
 If you haven’t already done so please send in a spare change of clothes for your child and gym shoes.
 If you have any questions please call or email us anytime.
 Thanks for all your support!
-Sincerely,

 As Title 1 teachers, we are excited to begin another school year.
 Both of us co-teach during reading in the classrooms, and work with small groups in reading or math.
 We have assisted in initial assessments to plan instruction and are excited to start working with all of our groups.
 It is great to see all of the returning students and new students.
 The new year is off to a great start!

-English Language Learners
+English Language Department (EL)

 Talented and Gifted

-Social Workers/Guidance Jackson Elementary School’s PBIS
+Jackson Elementary School’s PBIS Plan

-Plan The purpose for Positive Behavioral Instructional Supports (PBIS) is to create a learning environment that focuses not only on academic achievement but also fosters social and emotional growth.
+The purpose for Positive Behavioral Instructional Supports (PBIS) is to create a learning environment that focuses not only on academic achievement but also fosters social and emotional growth.
 We feel that social emotional learning is equally as important as academic learning.
 We believe that relationships among students, staff and the community are essential to the learning process.
 Our ultimate goal is to meet the needs of ALL students and provide the most enriching, positive educational experience possible.
 The school-wide approach to behavior management outlined below focuses on building a safe and positive environment in which all students can learn.

 The foundation of PBIS at Jackson is the three building-wide expectations which are called our Tiger Truths: -Be Respectful, -Be Responsible, -Be Safe.
 We will be having monthly assemblies to teach and reinforce these building wide expectations along with developing the individual core values/character traits of Cooperation, Self-Control, Caring, Perseverance, Honesty, Appreciation and Friendship.
 This will be accomplished through the behavior management system outlined below.
-Emphasizing a monthly core value/character trait school wide is a highly successful way for student to acquire and develop skills that will be used throughout their lives.
+Emphasizing a monthly core value/character trait school wide is a highly successful way for each student to acquire and develop skills that will be used throughout their lives.
 When everyone at school is consistently reinforcing and modeling the same behavior, students are much more likely to remember and demonstrate the skill on a daily basis.

 All classrooms at Jackson will use a 4-tier ladder system for behavior management.
 Children move up a level at a time for making good choices and down the chart when making negative choices.
 This helps the children realize that they do have self-control and are responsible for their actions and behaviors.
 It is in their control whether they are recognized for making good choices.
 The ladder moves to all of the special area classes when they go so they have opportunities all over the school to make great choices.